ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.24 =
+* Fixed to RSS Feed generation to properly filter links based on category inclusion or exclusion

 = 6.0.23 =
 * Correction for extra UL tag displayed when Link Display Format is set to No surrounding tags